 Before joining us in 2007, Simon was a Partner at Studio Egret West and, prior to that, Project Architect with Will Alsop where he was responsible for the Blizard Building, an innovative biomedical sciences building in London’s East End.
 This marked the start of his current specialisation in designing innovative higher education research buildings.
 He led the team on Broadcasting Place – a landmark building voted Best Tall Building in the World in 2010.
 Most recently he has been directing the London team responsible for Ulster University's new Belfast Campus as well as the new campus for the Dublin Institute of Technology in Dublin.
 Simon is also the Partner responsible for implementation of BIM in our London office.

 BA(Hons) DipArch RIBA

 Amanda joined our London office in 2007 and made Partner in 2016.
 She has worked on a number of key schemes including the zero carbon housing development ‘One Brighton’ and an office and arts space for a homeless charity in Oxford.
-Amanda has extensive experience at all stages of design, from pre-planning to completion, and recently headed up a team to deliver a mixed use development in Vauxhall.
-She is currently working on the Circle Square masterplan in Manchester, developing a number of buildings including commercial offices and an events pavilion.
-Prior to this Amanda worked at Richards Partington Architects, Moller Architects New Zealand, and before that at PTEa.
+Amanda co-leads FCBStudios workplace sector and has extensive experience at all stages of design, from pre-planning to completion.
+Recently, she headed up a team to deliver a mixed-use development in Vauxhall.
+She is currently working on the Circle Square masterplan in Manchester, developing a number of buildings including commercial offices and an events pavilion as well as the design development of two speculative office blocks as part of CEG South Bank masterplan in Leeds.